Wardf1/Jellyfin-ContextMenuFix/README.md

 A JavaScript workaround for **Jellyfin 10.11.x**, where right-clicking (RMB / PPM) opens **Multi Select** instead of the normal **More (...)** context menu.

-This script intercepts the right mouse button and opens the same menu as clicking the `...` button on cards, movies, TV shows, seasons, and episodes.
+This script intercepts right-click behavior on Jellyfin item cards and opens the same menu as clicking the `...` button.

 ---

 ## Features

-* ✅ Right-click opens the **More (...)** menu
+* ✅ Right-click opens the **More (...)** menu on Jellyfin items
 * ✅ `Ctrl + Right Click` keeps Jellyfin's original **Multi Select**
+* ✅ `Shift + Right Click` opens the browser's native context menu
+* ✅ Right-click on empty background/slider space opens the browser's native context menu
 * ✅ Works with:

   * Libraries